wpgp/QGIS-pypopRF/QpypopRF.md

 | Constraint raster to specify areas (e.g. human settlement) | GeoTIFF | Optional |
 | Age-sex population structure data               | CSV      | Optional   |

-Table 1.
-Summary of input data parameters.

 ## Settings Configuration

-Processing parameters and analysis options can be customized in the “Settings” tab.
+Processing parameters and analysis options can be customised in the “Settings” tab.
 The plugin provides several options to improve computation performance when processing large datasets.
-Notably, computation can be parallelized across a user-specified number of CPU cores, whilst large datasets can be processed in smaller, adjustable blocks to improve memory-efficiency.
+Notably, computation can be parallelised across a user-specified number of CPU cores, whilst large datasets can be processed in smaller, adjustable blocks to improve memory-efficiency.

 ## Analysis and Interface